Day one at DevOpsDays Riga

 A report of Scandiweb’s adventure.

 The Kubernetes workshop, attended by Ilja and me, handled by Antons Kranga and Viktors Oginskis, both from AgileStacks.
-The workshop had three lab works and gave full journey within Kubernetes cluster usage and deployments.
+The workshop had three lab works and gave a full journey within Kubernetes cluster usage and deployments.
 The initial bootstrap of the Cluster was done by the tools developed by the workshop hosts, https://www.agilestacks.com/.
 So we also got a demo of this product.
 The main aim of this service is to provide Kubernetes clusters as we provide Magento solutions to the clients.

 As for the workshop, guys were nervous at the start, and some things failed but those haven’t interrupted the main event.
 It was quite a good experience to see how the Kubernetes is built by others.
 Also, there was lots of people from “Windows” world who never touched Kubernetes.